 The Fair Labor Standards Act (FLSA) applies to all states, although each state is allowed to develop their own laws and rules regarding it to provide maximum worker protection than federal law offers them.
 If Nebraska law and the federal FLSA conflict, the law that prevails is the one most beneficial to the employee.
 For this reason, it is paramount that employers understand federal and state laws, not just one or the other.

 - Child labor

 The FLSA provides these regulations for all employees of businesses engaged in foreign or interstate commerce and for government employees (state and local governments).
 The United States Department of Labor (DOL)’s Wage and Hour Division enforces the FLSA.

 For more information on federal and Nebraska labor laws that protect your employees and also help you and your business avoid legal issues, post your legal need easily within our UpCounsel Marketplace.
 You will receive access to leading attorneys who specialize in this field.
-The lawyers in our Marketplace work for top firms, such as Stripe, and are graduates of acclaimed schools, including Yale Law.
+The lawyers in our Marketplace work for top firms, such as Menlo Ventures, and are graduates of acclaimed schools, including Yale Law.